Dovetail Games: History

 In September 2016, Dovetail Games announced Train Sim World, a new train simulator using Epic's Unreal Engine 4 and featuring the ability to walk around in the world.
 Train Sim World was later released in March 2017.

 In May 2017, Dovetail Games announced their new flight simulator, Flight Sim World, which released later that month.
 However, a year after release, Dovetail Games announced it would stop development of Flight Sim World and remove it from sale in May 2018.

-In August 2020, Train Sim World was replaced by Train Sim World 2 as a paid new game.
+In August 2020, Train Sim World 2 was released.
 While Dovetail Games was never able to deliver the promised multiplayer in the previous version, they say it is in their "future roadmap" and that Train Sim World 2 has "a design that we think will give a great social experience".

 Around the same time, the company launched We Are Railfans, an online rail community aiming to bring many aspects of railfanning to one place.
 By the end of 2021, hundreds of website articles on trainspotting, heritage rail, modelling and photography had been published to a growing community of over 35,000 Facebook users.
 The We Are Railfans Podcast supplemented this with detailed interviews from those within rail, including locomotive drivers, authors and TV personalities.

 On 28 October 2021, Dovetail Games released Bassmaster Fishing 2022 for PlayStation 5, PlayStation 4, Xbox Series X / S and Xbox One.
 It is an officially licensed game from the real world Bassmaster series of amateur and elite events.
 The game features 10 pro anglers including Scott Martin and Hank Cherry as well as 8 real world locations.
-A multiplayer mode also features.
+A multiplayer mode is also featured.

 9 August 2022 saw the announcement of Train Sim World 3, for release on 6 September 2022 on PlayStation 5, PlayStation 4, Xbox, Steam and Epic Games Store.
-The announce was preceded by a lengthy tease video which hinted at the various features to be included in the latest release, such as volumetric skies, a new dynamic weather system and the three new routes: Cajon Pass, Southeastern Highspeed (Extended) and Kassel-Würzburg.
+The announcement was preceded by a lengthy tease video which hinted at the various features to be included in the latest release, such as volumetric skies, a new dynamic weather system and the three new routes: Cajon Pass, Southeastern Highspeed (Extended) and Kassel-Würzburg.

+On 20 April 2023, Dovetail Games announced that they had been acquired by French video game developer Focus Entertainment in a mostly cash transaction.
+Full financial terms of the sale were not disclosed.

+In September 2023, Train Sim World 4 was released with brand-new features such as free roam, photo mode and formation designer.